To be fully admitted into the School of Stage & Screen as a:

 - Submit a resume

-Applicants must prepare two songs (One 32 bars and One 16 Bars) from the standard Broadway repertoire: a ballad that shows a sustained legato line and an “up tempo” number.
+Applicants must prepare two songs (One 32 bars and One 16 Bars) from a standard contemporary (anything after 1970) Broadway repertoire: a ballad that shows a sustained legato line and an “up tempo” number.
 Please come with music prepared in a 3 ring binder and bars clearly marked start to stop to accommodate the accompanist.
 Here is a web site that might help you with ideas on songs and monologues: http://auditioningforcollege.wordpress.com/2011/06/13/do-not-lists/.

 An accompanist will be provided.